 Asylum and Refugee Law, 15 Credits

-The students work mainly independently but also in groups during the course, where both group and individual supervision takes place and progress partly on the basis of problem-based methodology.
+Students work mainly independently but also in groups during the course, with both group and individual supervision taking place and progressing.

 Level of education